Paul-DS/bootstrap-year-calendar/README.md

 You can get the widget using the following methods:
 - From the [GitHub repository](https://github.com/year-calendar/js-year-calendar/releases)
 - From the Node package manager, using the following command: `npm install js-year-calendar`
+- From Yarn, using the following command: `yarn add js-year-calendar`
 - From the CDN, by adding the following script directly in your HTML page: `<script src="https://unpkg.com/js-year-calendar@latest/dist/year-calendar.js"></script>`

 ## Usage